Research Transparency

 Quick Summary

 We believe the organizations and communities we serve deserve to know exactly how their data is collected, processed, and analyzed.
-Transparency isn't a compliance checkbox, it's how we build trust.
+Transparency is not a compliance checkbox.
+It is how we build trust.
+This page explains how we conduct research today, what we publish about every project, and where we draw firm lines.

 Quick Summary

 We believe the organizations and communities we serve deserve to know exactly how their data is collected, processed, and analyzed.
-Transparency isn't a compliance checkbox, it's how we build trust.
+Transparency is not a compliance checkbox.
+It is how we build trust.
+This page explains how we conduct research today, what we publish about every project, and where we draw firm lines.

 How We Practice Transparency

-Every Warren project produces a methodology disclosure statement covering 11 standardized elements defined by the American Association for Public Opinion Research (AAPOR).
-These disclosures document who sponsored and conducted the research, how participants were recruited, how data was collected and processed, and the limitations of each study.
+Every Warren project produces a methodology disclosure aligned with the eleven standardized elements defined by the American Association for Public Opinion Research (AAPOR) Transparency Initiative.
+These disclosures document who sponsored and conducted the research, how participants were recruited, how data was collected and processed, how it was or was not weighted, and the limitations of each study.

 Methodology Framework

-All Nesolagus surveys are designed in accordance with our Survey Methodology Framework, a comprehensive document that establishes standards for conversational survey design, bias prevention, ethical framing, validation protocols, and data quality assurance.
-The framework is grounded in established survey research literature and behavioral science principles.
+Current engagements follow the Warren Methodology Framework v4.0, published in plain language as Below the Noise.
+It establishes our standards for conversational survey design, bias prevention, ethical and trauma-informed framing, multi-phase validation, and data quality assurance.
+It is grounded in established survey research literature and behavioral science principles.

 Download Methodology Framework (PDF)